poliva/cubedex/README.md

 ## Cubedex
-[Cubedex](https://cubedex.app) is an alg trainer that helps you drill, time, and master Rubik's Cube algorithms like OLL and PLL, enabling you to build them into your muscle memory more quickly and effectively.
+[Cubedex](https://cubedex.app) is an alg trainer that helps you drill, time, and master Rubik's Cube algorithm sets like OLL and PLL, building them into your muscle memory more quickly and effectively.

 📱 How to Get Started: